-The Superintendent’s written response will state that the district either deny the allegations contained in the written complaint received by the district or implement reasonable corrective measures to eliminate any such act, condition or circumstance within the school district.
+The superintendent’s written response will state that the district will either deny the allegations contained in the written complaint received by the district or implement reasonable corrective measures to eliminate any such act, condition or circumstance within the school district.

 Such corrective measures deemed necessary will be instituted as expeditiously as possible, but no later than thirty (30) calendar days following the superintendentʹs mailing of a written response to the respondent and the complaining party, unless otherwise agreed to by the complainant.

 Level Two – Appeal to the Board of Trustees

 If a complainant or respondent disagrees with the superintendent’s written decision, or if the superintendent fails to respond, the complainant or respondent may appeal to the district Board of Trustees by filing a written notice of appeal with the secretary of the Board by the tenth (10th) calendar day following:

 - The date upon which the complainant and respondent received the superintendentʹs response, or